-- (a) Regular-season game format applies except for overtime and 1 ice scrape per game is mandatory. - (b) If teams are tied at the end of regulation in a championship bracket game, the game continues with successive 10-minute, sudden-death overtime periods, with a 3-minute rest following the 3rd period and between each overtime period. - (c) If teams are tied at the end of regulation in a consolation bracket game, the overtime format reverts to a 5-player shootout, followed by a 1-player, sudden-death shootout if needed.
-Players cannot repeat until the entire roster has shot once. - (d) First game of the day teams will skate on clean ice for a 5-minute warm-up and begin the game without a break.
+- (a) Regular-season game format applies except for overtime and 1 ice scrape per game is mandatory. - (b) If teams are tied at the end of regulation in a championship bracket game, the game continues with successive 10-minute, sudden-death overtime periods, with a 3-minute rest following the 3rd period and between each overtime period. - (1) Teams will switch ends at the end of regulation and after each overtime period. - (2) The ice will be resurfaced after the first overtime period and after every two successive overtime periods

+- (b) If teams are tied at the end of regulation in a consolation bracket game, the overtime format reverts to a 5-player shootout, followed by a 1-player, sudden-death shootout if needed.
+Players cannot repeat until the entire roster has shot once.
+A penalized player whose penalty minutes do not expire before the end of regulation time is ineligible to participate in the shootout until all other players have shot once. - (c) First game of the day teams will skate on clean ice for a 5-minute warm-up and begin the game without a break.
 Remaining games of the day teams will have a 5-minute warm-up on dirty ice, leave the ice and begin the 1st period on clean ice.
 Ice will be scraped after the 1st and 2nd periods.
-Any scrapes during successive overtimes will be at the discretion of on-ice and tournament officials. - (e) If tournament is ahead of schedule, teams will be asked to start early, but no sooner than 15 minutes before the scheduled start time. - (f) The highest seeded team is the home team and will wear light-colored jerseys.
+Any scrapes during successive overtimes will be at the discretion of on-ice and tournament officials. - (d) If tournament is ahead of schedule, teams will be asked to start early, but no sooner than 15 minutes before the scheduled start time. - (e) The highest seeded team is the home team and will wear light-colored jerseys.